SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- National Inventors' Day: Celebrated annually on February 11th in the United States, National Inventors' Day honors the contributions of inventors and promotes creativity and innovation.
-The date was chosen in recognition of the birthday of Thomas Edison, one of America's most prolific inventors.

-Please note that the aforementioned event is a standing observance on February 11th in the United States.
-There might be other events, such as concerts, sports games, or local celebrations planned for that specific
+As of the knowledge cutoff in 2023, one of the annual events that occur in the United States on February 11 is:

+- National Inventors' Day:
+  - Celebrates the contribution of inventors to national welfare and development.
+  - Coincides with the birthday of Thomas Edison, a famous American inventor.
+  - Encourages innovation and creativity across the country.

+Please note that each year could bring different events, and the above is an example of a recurring event on
 ### Positive Qoute
 ------
-"Every morning brings new potential, but if you dwell on the misfortunes of the day before, you tend to overlook tremendous opportunities. 🌅✨ Keep shining, no matter what! 😊💪"
+"Every step forward is a victory, no matter how small 🚶‍♂️✨.
+Keep shining and embrace the journey! 🌟🌈"